NLnetLabs/connectbyname/notes/dns-client-proxy.md

 Addr Type

-: Type of addresses, IPv4 or IPv6
+: Type of addresses, The value 0 if no addresses are included, the value 1 for IPv4, and the value 2 for IPv6.

 Addr Length